This article is out of date, and some instructions might not work properly.

 Extensions will accelerate the innovation of the k6 ecosystem providing a framework to validate new ideas and technologies.
 Finally, the k6 core team will consider extensions with strong community interest and a solid foundation for "graduation" and becoming part of k6.

-To avoid any legal concerns we suggest extension authors use AGPLv3 or a highly-compatible license such as the Apache 2.0 license.
+To avoid any legal concerns, we suggest extension authors use the Apache 2.0 license.

 This will build a k6 binary you can then use to run custom scripts that use the additional functionality.